HumanCellAtlas/dcp-community/charters/DataPortal/charter.md

 ## Description
-The Data Portal provides the overall web-site for the HCA DCP with entry point from https://www.humancellatlas.org/.
-It provides the user experience for scientific and general users to upload, explore, search and run analyses on human genomic data.
+The Data Portal is a landing site for the Human Cell Atlas (HCA) Data Coordination Platform (DCP).
+It is hosted at https://www.data.humancellatlas.org/ with an access link from the main HCA website at https://www.humancellatlas.org/.
+It provides the user experience for scientific and general users to upload, explore, search, and run analyses on human genomic data.
 The Data Browser ("Explore") application provides a faceted search capability to find and download subsets of this data.

 ## Objective
-Implementation of the Data Coordination Platform (DCP) website experience.
-Provide the access point for scientific and general users to search all HCA genetic data in order to identify a subset of the data for download and/or further analysis, providing file/bundle search on multiple clouds at PB scale, with strong public APIs.
+Implementation of the DCP website experience.
+Provide the access point for scientific and general users to search all HCA genetic data in order to identify a subset of the data for download and/or further analysis, providing file/bundle search on multiple clouds at petabyte scale with public APIs.

 ## In-scope
 ### General
-* UX, visual and branding design with input from HCA leadership (GG, scientific steering committee, etc.)
+* UX, visual, and branding design with input from the HCA brand working group
-* Participation in the HCA-wide standards for Continuous Integration (CI), Continuous Delivery (CD), system logging via Google Analytics, etc.
+* Participation in the HCA DCP community standards and best practices for Continuous Integration (CI), Continuous Delivery (CD), system logging via Google Analytics, etc.
-* Production operation of the overall Data Portal web-site (see exclusions in Out-of-scope section)
+* Production operation of the overall Data Portal website in Amazon Web Services (AWS), with exclusions lsited in the out-of-scope section
 * Implementation performance scaling
 * DevSecOps compliance as required by the HCA Security Team
-* DevSecOps features for FISMA moderate deployments (authZ/N, logging, auditing, etc) by leveraging other projects (if this becomes a future requirement)
+* DevSecOps features for FISMA moderate deployments (authentication and authorization, logging, auditing, etc.) by leveraging other projects (if this becomes a future requirement)
 * Community engagement
    * Triage and integration of feature requests into the work queue
    * Support plan for escalation of user reported bugs
 ### Data Portal
-* Select and deploy content management system
+* Select and deploy a content management system
-* Integrate Data Browser and Data Portal UIs into a seamless UX and provide link to other groups' applications (e.g. Ingest UI)
+* Integrate Data Browser and Data Portal UIs into a seamless UX and provide link to other groups' applications (e.g. a Data Ingestion UI)
-* Frequent updates of summary statistics (cells, organs, donors, projects, labs, etc.) on Home Page
+* Frequent updates of summary statistics (cells, organs, donors, projects, labs, etc.) on the Home Page
 * Coordinate development of user guide content (e.g. “Learn”) from multiple contributors
 * Coordinate development of developer documentation content (e.g. “Develop”) from multiple contributors.
 Includes API documentation and development guides.
 * Click through to Data Browser from search box and human body image